 IRAS will waive the 5% late payment penalty if businesses undertake the ASK Annual Review to voluntarily disclose past error(s) within one year from the statutory filing date of their last GST return in respect of (i) the financial year or (ii) the 12-month period reviewed.
 To ease businesses’ review, IRAS recommends that the ASK Annual Review be conducted based on their financial year.

-For businesses who do not adopt ASK, the penalty will be waived only if the voluntary disclosure was made within one year from the statutory filing deadline of each GST return.
-This means that businesses adopting ASK Annual Review may enjoy a longer grace period for disclosure of errors.
-This is provided that all the qualifying conditions under the VDP are met and the situation does not fall within the specific exclusions from the programme.
+For businesses that do not adopt ASK, the penalty will be waived only if the voluntary disclosure was made within one year from the statutory filing deadline of each GST return.
+This means businesses adopting ASK Annual Review may enjoy a longer grace period for disclosure of errors.
+This is provided that all the qualifying conditions under the VDP are met, and the situation does not fall within the specific exclusions from the programme.

 For voluntary disclosures made after the one-year grace period, IRAS will impose a reduced penalty of 5% of tax undercharged if the conditions under the VDP are met.